And In class B, we can access the protected int, but not the private int. So protected gives us additional access in a derived class.

+Internal, specification.
 Consider the C# specification.
 It states that "The intuitive meaning of internal is: access limited to this program."

-So: In other words, no external program will be able to access the internal type.
+So In other words, no external program will be able to access the internal type.

-Note: Accessibility in the C# language determines what regions of program text are allowed to access a specific member.
+Note Accessibility in the C# language determines what regions of program text are allowed to access a specific member.

+Notes, internal.
 The internal keyword is mainly for information hiding.
 This improves program quality by forcing programs to be modular.

-Thus: A C# program that is contained in a different binary file (such as DLL or EXE) will not successfully access the internal member.
+Thus A C# program that is contained in a different binary file (such as DLL or EXE) will not successfully access the internal member.

-Maintenance: In large programs, maintenance is a huge issue.
+Detail In large programs, maintenance is a huge issue.
 Information hiding (helped with internal) helps here.

-Tip: In most programs, internal is not needed.
+Tip In most programs, internal is not needed.
 For larger, more complex programs, it becomes more useful.

+Protected internal.
 The "protected internal" modifier is a special case in the C# language.
 It is not precisely the same as both protected and internal.

-Details: Protected internal means both internal and protected.
+Detail Protected internal means both internal and protected.
 The "internal" means only the current program can use the member.

-However: With protected internal, derived classes in other programs can use the member.
+However With protected internal, derived classes in other programs can use the member.
 The modifier does not prevent this.

-Thus: Protected internal is less restrictive than just protected.
+Thus Protected internal is less restrictive than just protected.
 And it is not as common in programs.